 Over the last few years, some of the world’s most well-known brands have fallen prey to massive security breaches.
 Credit card information and other private data have been stolen from retail companies, financial institutions, and countless smaller organizations.
 No matter the size of the business, the loss of information was significant, as was the financial loss, not to mention the public humiliation.

-Lock It up, Lock It Down
+Lock It Up, Lock It Down.

 The reality is that in today’s day and age, every company is a target—including yours.

 Protecting your print environment and IT infrastructure beyond standard measures, such as password protection, can happen relatively quickly.
-Moreover, you’ll provide both your customers and employees with the proof that, yes, security is critical to this organization and we’re not standing pat.
+Moreover, you’ll provide both your customers and employees with proof that, yes, security is critical to this organization and we’re not standing pat.

-Office security is about safeguarding your document imaging hardware, preventing sensitive documents from being accessed, seen and used by unauthorized individuals, and controlling access to your devices, information and network.
+Office security is about safeguarding your document imaging hardware, preventing sensitive documents from being accessed, seen, and used by unauthorized individuals, and controlling access to your devices, information, and network.

 This.
 Is.
 Serious.
 Let’s take a look.